← Back

 MC1162275 Product transitions to the cloud.microsoft domain – September 2025

 Product transitions to the cloud.microsoft domain – September 2025 Microsoft Teams is now available at teams.cloud.microsoft; users will be redirected from the old domain in coming months to enhance security.
-Update links and ensure .cloud.microsoft is not blocked.
-[Introduction] To improve security and trust across Microsoft cloud services,.
+Update links and ensure .c...
+[Introduction] To improve security and trust across Microsoft cloud services, Microsoft introduced the .

 Details